broadinstitute/adapt/README.md

 ### Complete targets

-When SEARCH-TYPE is `complete-targets`, each row is a possible target (primer pair and guide combination) and there are additional columns giving information about primer pairs.
+When SEARCH-TYPE is `complete-targets`, each row is a possible design option (primer pair and guide combination) and there are additional columns giving information about primer pairs and the guide sets.
-There is also a `cost` column, giving the cost of each target according to `--cost-fn-weights`.
+There is also an `objective-value` column, giving the objective value of each design option according to `--obj-fn-weights`.
-The rows in the output are sorted by the cost (ascending, so that better targets are on top).
+The rows in the output are sorted by the objective value (better options are on top); smaller values are better with `--obj minimize-guides` and larger values are better with `--obj maximize-activity`.

 When INPUT-TYPE is `auto-from-file` or `auto-from-args`, there is a separate TSV file for each cluster of input sequences.